SuperOfficeDocs/superoffice-docs/docs/onsite/upgrade/to-81/using-old-sales-domain.md

 # so.client:
 ---

-# Upgrade to 8.1 when using the old Sales domain
+# Upgrade to 8.1 or newer when using the old Sales domain

 ![Move Service to Sales web client domain -screenshot][img6]

-1. Run **SuperOffice SM.win** **SetupExe.exe** installer to upgrade the server and the database to 8.1.
+1. Run **SuperOffice SM.win** **SetupExe.exe** installer to upgrade the server and the database.

-2. Run **SuperOffice Web client** **Setup.exe** to upgrade SuperOffice Sales web client to 8.1.
+2. Run **SuperOffice Web client** **Setup.exe** to upgrade SuperOffice Sales web client.
 Remember to tick **Expose NetServer web services** if Service should use the same web services as the Web client.

 3. Start the Web client and set the new Web Base URL preference in Settings and Maintenance client.